The Warlords of Draenor Mage Guide

 - Spell Power – you can never have enough, but it now only appears on some gear, such as trinkets and weapons.

 - Crit rating – as with Spell Power you can never have enough, especially for Fire.
-Also see the Shatter note above.
+Note that Crit is also Fire’s Attuned stat.

 - Direct Damage – some gear has +X fire/frost/arcane damage.
 While you will give up Stamina or Int, it is a nice add to your basic damage type.